Mothers Rings Buyer's Guide

 For people with sensitive skin or metal allergies, the 10 karat gold may be unsuitable.
 We recommend 14 karat gold mother's rings.

 We strongly recommend GENUINE birthstones for each mother's ring we sell.
 Genuine birthstones have superior qualities, including clarity, color, and brilliance.
-Genuine birthstones are naturally occuring minerals that come from the ground.
+Genuine birthstones are naturally occurring minerals that come from the ground.
 Genuine birthstones have been treasured and sought-after for centuries.

 The simulated birthstones we offer are laboratory-grown gemstones (either corundum or spinel), enhanced with trace metallic elements to take on the appearance of more expensive gemstones.
 Cubic zirconium, lab grown corundum, lab grown spinel and glass are common materials used to simulate gemstones.
 There is a NOTICEABLE difference between simulated and genuine stones.